Sorry, you need to enable JavaScript to visit this website.

 The extent of organisation by employers and employees respectively is a very important part of the Danish model.

-Danish employers are organised in five main central federations, two on the private sector labour market (DA, FA) and three in the public sector labour market (Local Government Denmark (KL), Regional Denmark, and the Ministry of Finance).
-More than half of the employers of the private sector labour market are organised, whereas all employers in the public sector labour market are organised.
+Danish employers are organised in five main central federations, two in the private sector labour market (DA, FA) and three in the public sector labour market (Local Government Denmark (KL), Regional Denmark, and the Ministry of Finance).
+More than half of the employers in the private sector labour market are organised, whereas all employers in the public sector labour market are organised.

 The Danish parliament refrains from interfering in collective negotiations

 As long as the social partners can agree on sound solutions, the parliament refrains from intervening in the negotiations.
-As a consequence, in Denmark there is no minimum wage established by law.
+As a consequence, there is no minimum wage established by law in Denmark.
 Collective agreements are settled within the different trades every 2-3 years.

 If the social partners are not able to reach a compromise, a number of state institutions are ready to take over the negotiation.

-The Conciliation Board and the official conciliator seek to settle the disagreements, and if the social partners are too far apart, strike action and sometimes lockouts are the result.
+The Conciliation Board and the official conciliators seek to settle the disagreements, and if the social partners are too far apart, strike action and sometimes lockouts are the result.

 Danish employment law protects employees in their terms of employment and against discrimination